KeithZHIJIAN/NUS-Crypto-Exchange/README.md

 * ```go run ./init/db/main.go ```
 * ```screen go run ./cmd/main.go // when u see HistoricalMarketAgent: "Market history websocket connection estbalished" and "OrderBookAgentStart: Order Book websocket connection estbalished", the matching engine is set up.```

 ## Now access localhost:3000, u should be able to see the ui.
-If the order book is always loading, check if the matchinf engine is down.
+If the order book is always loading, check if the matching engine is down.